 UIS provides a unique, student-focused educational experience that emphasizes learning in and outside of the classroom.
 Every measure has been taken with the utmost care and consideration to support safety for living, learning, working and training at UIS.
 We are United In Safety.

-Face coverings are required on campus in healthcare settings and are strongly encouraged in classrooms during in-person instruction, especially when community transmission is high.
-In settings where face coverings are not required, any individual who makes the personal decision to wear a face covering will be fully supported; however, no additional requirements for face coverings should be implemented at the unit, facility or event level.
+Face coverings are not required in most locations on campus.
+However, any individual who makes the personal decision to wear a face covering will be fully supported.
+No additional requirements for face coverings should be implemented at the unit, facility or event level.

 See the full list of locations where masks are required.

 Testing is no longer required for students, faculty, staff, contract employees and long-term guests, regardless of vaccination status.